AGB556/BISMUTH/README.md

 Stepper Motors - Stealing from whatever the V0.2 uses, changing around the Z motor

-Nozzle - Unknown right now, probably will do something with quick swap.
-I probably want a CHT nozzle to go super fast
+Nozzle - Hardened CHT Nozzle with standard M6 Threads.

-Extruder - Going to steal/modify a current extruder design, direct drive
+Extruder - Bondtech BMG At the Moment

-Display: Will probably get octoprint set up, but also hoping for a nice touchscreen
+Display: Will get octoprint set up, but also hoping for a nice touchscreen

 Firmware: I will get a custom klipper profile set up